eepson123tw/VoiceReactify/README.md

-# AudioTransReact
+# VoiceReactify

-AudioTransReact is a React-based application that integrates audio processing with Text-to-Speech (TTS) functionalities.
+VoiceReactify is a React-based application that integrates audio processing with Text-to-Speech (TTS) functionalities.
 This project allows users to record audio, transcribe it into text using AI models, and optionally convert the text back into speech.

 ## Features